brimoran/RDataViz/README.md

 #### Colour blind safe colours

-The ggthemes library provides good colour blind friendly palletes based on those provided by Tableau.
+The scales library provides good colour blind friendly palletes based on those provided by Tableau.
 To view this pallete use:

 ```r
 library("scales")